w3f/PSPs/PSPs/drafts/psp-52.md

 of extension can decide for themselves on how the functions are implemented, as long as the standardized structures are defined correctly.

-The `window.injectedWeb` is of type:
+The `window.injectedWeb3` is of type:

 ```typescript
 Record<string, InjectedWindowProvider>